Wilfred/difftastic/README.md

 ## Known Problems

 Crashes.
 The code is underdocumented, undertested, and unfinished.
-Empty files, text files that aren't UTF-8, and binary files will all make difftastic panic.
+Binary files are known to make difftastic panic.

 Performance.
 Difftastic scales relatively poorly on files with a large number of changes, and can use a lot of memory.
 This might be solved